Here are just some of the people who make Improbable what it is.

 Sarah produces the D&D satellite programme, facilitates Open Space events, and is a PhD candidate at University of Brighton where she’s exploring impro as a way to understand the life of Mary Frith / Moll Frith / Mal Cutpurse, for which Improbable is her research partner.
 She also makes her own work - live and text-based, and sometimes in drag. slgrange.com

 Matilda was an aerialist for 10 years.
 She now works as a writer, mother and an Associate Director with Improbable – she considers all of these roles to entail more daring and dangerous work than her previous circus career ever demanded of her.

 Phelim is a founder member of Improbable.
 He has won various awards such as an Olivier Award for Best Entertainment, TMA Awards for Best Touring Production and Best Director and a Critics Circle Best Designer Award.
 He was awarded a National Endowment for Science, Technology and the Arts fellowship and an Honorary Doctorate from the Middlesex University.
 He is also a father and a husband.

 Nick is a founder member of Improbable.
-He's produced all of Improbable's productions to date and is currently also working with dreamthinkspeak.
-He is Chair of the Board of Directors at Theatre Bristol and on the Board of China Plate.
-He can also be found on the rugby pitch coaching the Tadley Tigers Under 14 team.
+He's produced all of Improbable's productions to date and is currently also working on a range of independent projects.
+He is Chair of the Board of Directors at Theatre Bristol and also volunteers for ABC to Read.

 Lee is a founder member of Improbable, a Comedy Store Player and one of Paul Merton's Impro Chums.
 He’s also been a croupier, cinema projectionist and breakfast show DJ.
 He’s written plays, appeared in sit-coms and in some films, been on some Radio 4 panel shows and once did a very poor poodle act at the London Palladium.
 He feels this lack of direction is the essence of his work.
 His real name is Len.